 Russia's new-generation rocket gets go ahead

 Despite severe cuts in its space budget at the end of 2015, the Russian government gave the go ahead to the development of a new launcher family, which could finally replace the legendary Soyuz rockets after seven decades in service.
-Moreover, the new rocket is also positioned as a steppingstone toward the super-heavy booster to carry a next-generation manned spacecraft into deep space.
+Moreover, the new rocket was also positioned as a stepping stone toward the super-heavy booster to carry a next-generation manned spacecraft into deep space.

 The Soyuz-5 family of rockets as envisioned at the beginning of 2015 (left to right): Soyuz-5.0, Soyuz-5.1, Soyuz-5.2, Soyuz-5.3 and its man-rated version designed to carry the next-generation spacecraft, PTK NP.
 Copyright © 2016 Anatoly Zak / RussianSpaceWeb.com

 Russian officials did not hide the fact that the latest move was prompted in part by the competition from the US-based SpaceX company. "...Competitors are already stepping on our heels, look what's billionaire (Elon) Musk is doing with its projects!"
 Russian Deputy Prime Minister Dmitry Rogozin told the Vesti TV channel on Dec.
 30, 2015, "We are treating his work with respect and we are studying and analyzing it in detail," Rogozin said, "...we are looking for solutions which will make our space launches much cheaper and these solutions will be found... to maintain our leadership in the launch (services) market."
 Enter the methane rocket...